t-mart/imagesearch/README.md

 - `whash-db4`: Daubechies wavelet hashing (wHash)
 - `colorhash`: HSV color hashing (colorhash)

+### Collisions
+These algorithms trade away accuracy for speed and size, usually with acceptable results.
+Instead of producing an artifact that exactly identifies an image, there's analysis done on some more abstract quality of the image, such as it's luminance or [signal frequency](https://en.wikipedia.org/wiki/Discrete_cosine_transform).
+This allows us
+to:
+- do less processing
+- get a fingerprint with a small size
+- get a fingerprint that exists in a linear space for comparison

+However, because the exact image analysis is abstract and produces a fixed-size fingerprint, it's absolutely possible for 2 different images to have the same fingerprint.
+This is sort of an analog to cryptographic hash collosions, so it's important to understand what kinds of scenarios may cause this!

 See
-[this section of the imagehash documentation](https://github.com/JohannesBuchner/imagehash#example-results) for examples of **different methods producing the same fingerprint for different images**.
-These are the analog to cryptographic hash collosions, so it's important to understand what kinds of scenarios may cause this!
+[this section of the imagehash documentation](https://github.com/JohannesBuchner/imagehash#example-results) for examples of different images that produce thesame fingerprint.
+The source code of that project also references other pages that explain the qualities of the algorithm.

 ## Contributing